All Saints/Todos los Santos is a church without borders!

 We believe that Worship is not a spectator event!

 As you arrive, we invite you to sign our Visitor's Register.
-You will receive both a worship Missalette and a copy of the scripture readings.
+(Because of COVID, you are invited to wear a mask.
 (If you do not have a mask, we will be happy to provide you one.)
-The Missalette contains contains the prayers, responses and details about the celebration of the Mass.
+You will receive a Missalette and hymnal.
+The Missalette contains the prayers, responses, and guidelines about how we worship together.
 Our Missalettes are printed bilingually, with English on the left and Spanish on the right.
+The hymnals not only contain the songs we will sing, but you will also find a copy of the scripture readings assigned for the day.
 If you need assistance in finding your place as we move through the worship, a member of our congregation is always willing to help you.

-At All Saints/Todos los Santos, we offer a full worship experience.
+At All Saints/Todos los Santos, we offer a full-body worship experience.
 We customarily stand to praise God (when we sing or pray) and sit to learn (when we hear the lessons, the sermon, or the announcements).
+Some people choose to kneel when we pray.
 We encourage everyone to respond audibly as directed in the Missalette.
-Everyone is welcome to respond in whatever language is most comfortable to them.
+Everyone is welcome to say the responses in whatever language is most comfortable to them.

 May I Receive Holy Communion?